 An advanced practice role that promotes health while also detecting and treating acute, episodic, and chronic mental illness across the lifespan

-• #7 public MSN program and Virginia's #1 nursing school
+• #7 public MSN program at Virginia's #1 nursing school

 • Full- and part-time options available